Our Commitment to Digital Accessibility

 Feedback

 We take accessibility seriously and are committed to monitoring our website and digital communication platforms regularly.
-Whether you’ve enjoyed using our website or if you had trouble with any part of it, please let us know by emailing us at engage@weldre4.org, filling out our online form, or providing a physical letter to 1020 Main Street, Windsor, CO 80550.
+Whether you’ve enjoyed using our website or if you had trouble with any part of it, please let us know by emailing us at engage@weldre4.org, filling out our online form, calling us at 970-686-8095, or providing a physical letter to 1020 Main Street, Windsor, CO 80550.
 If you have difficulty accessing information from our website (or through other communications), please include in your message:

 • The issue along with the URL / website address with the problem